Johnp179/bar-chart-generator/README.md

 # To execute program:

 1. Navigate to root of project directory.
+2. Run "npm install" from terminal.
-2. Run "npm start" from terminal.
+3. Run "npm start" from terminal.